wildfly-extras/fuse-patch/docs/UserGuide.md

- --remove VAL             : Remove the given patch id from the repository --repository URL         : URL to the patch repository --server PATH            : Path to the target server --update VAL             : Update the server for the given patch name
+ --remove VAL             : Remove the given patch id from the repository --repository URL         : URL to the patch repository --server PATH            : Path to the target server --uninstall VAL          : Uninstall the given patch id from the server --update VAL             : Update the server for the given patch name
  ```